damianromanowski/homebridge-prismatik/README.md

 ## Known issues

 * The Prismatik API sometimes freezes in a _busy_ state and requires a restart, not sure the reason behind this yet.
+* The Prismatik API does not provide a way to retrieve the current brightneess level.
+I don't see a way of getting around this.
 * Hue and saturation values are set to the default values of _0_ and _100_ respectively until i figure out a way to retrieve a proper value.
 But since the LED's can be set to individual colors, this is somewhat problematic.